oschneid/HS2020-hugo-netlify-CMS-test/site/content/organization/student-volunteers.md

 There will be an SV orientation on the evening of March 27th, 2020.
 Volunteers are required to attend the orientation, and all SVs should meet with the Student Volunteers Chair prior to their assignments.
 If you require a special exception to your arrival / departure times, please note this in your application, as only a small number of exceptions can be made.

 **Application Process**

-Please complete the online application form (COMING SOON!) to be considered as a Student Volunteer.
+Please complete the [**online application form**](https://forms.gle/ZQpy7GdHXx2pYxDV8) to be considered as a Student Volunteer.\
+\
 After submission, you will see an acknowledgment page.
 We expect to receive more applications than will be needed, thus early application is encouraged.

 If you have any questions, please don't hesitate to contact the Student Volunteers Chair via sv@hapticssymposium.org directly.